 Bottom line: Perfect portable option for presentations where high resolution is not a priority

 The BenQ MS524A punches well above its weight class.
 It is both the lightest projector we tested and the brightest.
 Despite its relatively low native resolution, it manages to produce images of a reasonable quality.
 If you're looking for a portable option for presentations, or something inexpensive that can cut through ambient light like a hot knife through butter, look no further.
-However, the ViewSoinc PJD5155 is more than a $100 and almost as good.
+However, the ViewSoinc PJD5155 is more than a $100 less and almost as good.

 RELATED REVIEW: The Best Projectors of 2018